Ginger water is an amazing beverage that can help to improve your overall health. Keep reading to find out how you can make ginger water at home!

 I use a glass fermentation weight to press down and squeeze out every last drop.

-Next, divide the pulp evenly between your storage containers.
+Next, divide the liquid evenly between your storage containers.
 I personally use 4 quart mason jars.
-But you can use whatever you like.
-You can divide evenly between 8-ounce jars, 16-ounce jars, or just pour all of it into a gallon pitcher.

 Choose whatever works best for you or whatever you already have on hand!